Yam Daabo

-Yam Daabo (also released as Le Choix (English: The Choice)) is a 1986 Burkinabè film directed by Idrissa Ouédraogo.
-The film is the director's first feature film and has received several awards including the Georges-Sadoul Prize in 1986.
+Yam Daabo (also released as Le Choix (English: The Choice)) is a 1987 Burkinabè film directed by Idrissa Ouédraogo.
+The film is the director's first feature film and has received several awards including the Silver Charybdis at the Taormina International Film Festival in 1987.

-Synopsis
+Plot

 The story takes place mostly in rural Burkina Faso, and follows the fortunes of one peasant family.
 Most of the narrative centres around Bintou, the daughter of the family, who is pursued by two men: Issa and Tiga.
 She has a relationship with Issa, becoming pregnant by him.
 Her father discovers this and, in anger, ejects Issa from the home.
 Later on, as Bintou goes into labour, her father is encouraged to change his mind, and welcomes Issa back into the family, in time for the whole family to celebrate the birth of a baby son together.

 Tiga remains jealous of Issa, culminating in an attempt to shoot Issa.
-Tiga's father and Bimtou's father overpower Tiga, saving Issa's life.
+Tiga's father and Bintou's father overpower Tiga, saving Issa's life.
 Tiga is banished from the family and heads to the city, where he attempts to steal a motorbike.